Michael-R-Dickinson/Git-Journal/journal.md

 Todays Progress: Managed to get my a11y PRs merged into development and started work on creating a universal heading/subtitle component.

 Thoughts: Im happy to be starting work with Antonio.
 Getting to work with lots of amazing programmers is a great experience.
 I also appreciate the new issues im working on, especially the standardized text heading, as theyre quite engaging and feel more substantial.

+# 8/16/22

+Todays Progress: Worked on fixing the positioning for the 20i services carousel through resizing.
+Also got a little bit of progress on the roving tab index for the 20i our work page.
+After a bit of struggle, I managed to bully some headings to fit my standardized component.

+Thoughts: This was a little bit of a slower da.
+Some components just aren't a fan of me.